Attracting a new generation of cleaner ships

 Affinity also determined that making LNG available locally will make it easier to attract newer, cleaner, quieter ships to the Port of Vancouver.
 Without LNG fuelling available, these cleaner, more modern ships will be forced to fuel elsewhere leaving Vancouver to receive the older, oil-fired vessels.

-Expanding the Tilbury facility can allow our region to achieve the local air quality improvements quantified in this study.
-This new infrastructure is needed locally to load LNG directly onto ships as is happening at a growing number of ports worldwide.
+Infrastructure for a marine jetty is needed locally to load LNG directly onto ships as is happening at a growing number of ports worldwide.
 The proposed marine jetty would be an important step toward cleaner air locally and a valuable tool as we work toward meeting our climate goals.

 1 FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (also called RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
 FortisBC’s renewable and low-carbon gas portfolio currently includes only Renewable Natural Gas.
 Other gases and fuels may be added to the program over time.
 Depending on their source, all of these gases have differing levels of lifecycle carbon intensity.
 However, all of these gases are low carbon when compared to the lifecycle carbon intensity of conventional natural gas.
 The current burner tip emission factor of RNG is 0.29 grams of carbon dioxide equivalent per megajoule of energy (gCO2e/MJ) and the current renewable and low-carbon gas portfolio lifecycle emissions are -22 gCO2e/MJ.
 This is below B.C.’s carbon intensity threshold for low-carbon gases of 36.4 gCO2e/MJ set out in the 2021 B.C.
 Hydrogen Strategy.